christoabrown/group-ironmen/README.md

 ### Without docker-compose (untested)

-If you are not using the docker-compose, then you will have to set up the Postgres database and pass secrets in using Docker args.
+If you are not using the docker-compose, then you will have to set up the Postgres database and pass secrets in using Docker environment variables.
 See below in the [Without Docker](#without-docker) section for how to set up the database.

 You can then run the following to run the image for the frontend, adding the values of the environment variables: